ivanorlov2206/virtualalsa/pcmtest.rst

 non-interleaved access modes.

-Also, this driver can check the playback stream for containing the predefined pattern, which is used in the corresponding selftest (alsa/pcmtest-test.sh).
-To check the PCM middle layer data transferring functionality.
+Also, this driver can check the playback stream for containing the predefined pattern, which is used in the corresponding selftest (alsa/pcmtest-test.sh) to check the PCM middle layer data transferring functionality.
 Additionally, this driver redefines the default RESET ioctl, and the selftest covers this PCM API functionality as well.